wp-plugins/woocommerce-check-pincode-zipcode-for-shipping/Readme.txt

 12. Option to hide or show Pincode Area on Product Page
 13. Choice to validate or not validate Pincode, on Product Page
 14. Option to pick Pincode from default billing/shipping address of customer
 15. Option to hide or show "Cash on Delivery"  and/or "Delivery Days/Date" on Product Page
+16. You can also use this shortcode "[phoeniixx-pincode-check]" to add pincode area on any page.

 **Support**